 Soil acts as a major reservoir for persistent organic pollutants (POPs), with plants playing a pivotal role in enhancing the microbial degradation of these contaminants.
 Understanding the mechanisms of plants regulate rhizosphere microbial degradation during plant life cycle is essential for understanding the POPs fate in soil and advancing soil rhizoremediation techniques.
 Here, the critical genetic and metabolic insights into uncultivable POPs-degrading bacteria in the rhizosphere were revealed by using stable isotope probing and metagenomic sequencing.
 The results showed that POPs and its metabolites are not major factors influencing the active degraders.
 Plant can release carbohydrate to relieve the carbohydrate metabolism pressure and improving the survival ability of r-strategy microbes.
 Rhizosphere effect on POPs degradation efficiency depends on the existence of active degraders that have competitive advantages in carbohydrate metabolism.
 Additionally, the role of root decomposition on POPs microbial after plant harvest were also investigated.
-Similar with rhizosphere effect, root decomposition process critically affected both the whole microbial community and active POPs degraders.
+Similar with rhizosphere effect, root decomposition also reduced the competition between microbes and allow them to survival better.
+Metabolites associated with the root decomposition process critically affected both the whole microbial community and active POPs degraders.
 Compounds related to carbohydrate and lipid metabolisms were enriched during the root decomposition process and might be important to the active POPs-degrading community assembly.
 Besides, some compounds such as short peptides identified as key regulators in this microbial degradation process.
 Our results confirmed that not only living plant, but also root decomposition after plant harvest can promote the microbial degradation of POPs.